What is AB 626?

 Cooks must serve food directly to end customers, not through a retailer, wholesaler, or delivery company/app.
 Any 3rd parties providing online marketing or sales tools for cooks must abide by fee transparency and complaint reporting requirements.

-If AB 626 becomes law, it will be the first of its kind in the United States and will create massive economic opportunities for cooks across California.
+AB 626 is the first of its kind in the United States and creates economic opportunities for cooks across California.

 For more information: